hoytech/quadrable/README.md

     => temp : 0x11bf4b644c4ad1c9e18a96c1f35cdd161941d2355742aaa3577dcefef0382a16 (2)
        master : 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

-The `tempKey` record that we just inserted only exists in the `temp` head, and if we switched back to master it would not be visible there.
+The `tempKey` record that we just inserted only exists in the `temp` head, and if we checkout back to master it would not be visible there.

 Running `quadb checkout` with no head name will result in a detached head pointing to an empty tree (see FIXME).

 ### quadb fork

 When we created a new head with checkout, it was initialized to an empty tree.
-Instead, we may choose to use `fork` to copy the current head to the new head:
+Instead, we may choose to use `quadb fork` to copy the current head to the new head:

     $ quadb fork temp2
     $ ./quadb head